usethesource/rascal-website/docs/Tutor/Markup/QuestionMarkup/index.md

 #### Description

-:::caution
-There is a "TODO" in the documentation source: msg
+:::danger
-(((TODO The specification of questions is being redesigned; The information provided here is outdated.)))
+The specification of questions is being redesigned; The information provided here is outdated.
 :::

 The following types of questions are supported: